Koriza274/sign_language_interpreter_front-end/README.md

 #### 3. Configuration

 The application uses environment variables.
 You may configure these in a `.env` file.
-Refer to `params.py` for possible parameters that may be required.

 ---